Bonsai: Gradient-free Graph Condensation for Node Classification: : Proposed Methodology

-Recall that the complexity of a \gnn forward pass is linear to the number of edges in the graph.
-In the final step, we seek to sparsify the graph induced by the exemplar trees.
+\textbf{Sparsification and Enrichment:} In the final step, we seek to sparsify the graph induced by the exemplar trees.
 Furthermore, in the additional space created due to sparsfication, we include more exemplar trees, resulting in further magnification of the representative power.
-This process is formalized as follows.

-Let $\CV_S$ be the node set in the initial distilled graph, which can be partitioned into two disjoint subsets: $\CV_{root}$ and $\CV_{ego}$, where $\CV_{root} = \{v \mid \exists \CT_v^L \in \mathbb{A}\}$, the\textit{ root nodes}, that serve as the root node of some exemplar in $\mathbb{A}_{greedy}$, and $\CV_{ego} = \CV_S \setminus \CV_{root}$, the \textit{ego nodes}, that are included because they fall within the $L$-hop neighborhood of a root node.
-We propose to employ \textit{Personalized PageRank (PPR)}~\citep{pagerank} with teleportation only to root nodes to identify and prune ego nodes with minimal impact on the root node embeddings.
-Starting with timestamp $t=0$, we proceed as follows: \begin{enumerate} \item Compute the PPR distribution $\bm{\pi}_t$ for $t \geq 0$ defined by:
+Further details of our implementation is provided in App.~\ref{app:ppr}.